 A tax authority may disagree with tax positions that the Company has taken, which could result in increased tax liabilities.
 For example, the French tax authorities, the U.S. Internal Revenue Service or another tax authority could challenge Innate's allocation of income by tax jurisdiction and the amounts paid between its affiliated companies pursuant to its intercompany arrangements and transfer pricing policies, including amounts paid with respect to its intellectual property development.
-Similarly, a tax authority could assert that the Company is subject to tax in a jurisdiction where Innate believes it has not established a taxable connection, often referred to as a "permanent establishment" under international tax treaties, and such an assertion, if successful, could increase the Company's expected tax liabilities, interest and penalties are payable by us, in which case, the Company expects that it might contest such assessment.
+Similarly, a tax authority could assert that the Company is subject to tax in a jurisdiction where Innate believes it has not established a taxable connection, often referred to as a "permanent establishment" under international tax treaties, and such an assertion, if successful, could increase the Company's expected tax liability in one or more jurisdictions.
+A tax authority may take the position that material income tax liabilities, interest and penalties are payable by us, in which case, the Company expects that it might contest such assessment.
 Contesting such an assessment may be lengthy and costly and if Innate was unsuccessful in disputing the assessment, the result could increase its anticipated effective tax rate.

-On March 16, 2022, the Company received a tax audit opinion from the French tax authorities relating to the 2019 and 2020 financial years as well as to the research tax credit and the accuracy of its calculation for the 2018 to 2020 financial years.
-On the date of closing of the Company's accounts, the control had not been started by the administration and the Company had not identified any specific risks.
+On March 16, 2022, the Company received a notification from tax authorities relating to the 2019 and 2020 financial years as well as to the research tax credit and the accuracy of its calculation for the 2018 to 2020 financial years.
+A provision amounting to €1,270 thousand has been booked, based on estimated amounts and adjustments not disputed by the Company.
+On March 3, 2023, the Company received the rectification proposal, confirming the amount of the provision recognized on the amounts of the rectifications not disputed by the Company - Refer to Note 18.
+"Provisions".